 Molly’s Gluten Free Bakery – dedicated gluten-free bakery with ALL the treats!

-The Cheel – Thiensville – “fresh flavor altitude and farm-to-fork attitude, from the himalayas to the rockies” (they have a shared fryer, so the fish fry or any fried items aren’t safe for celiacs)
+The Cheel – Thiensville – “fresh flavor altitude and farm-to-fork attitude, from the himalayas to the rockies” *unfortunately they had a horrible fire, but working to rebuild! (check out their Daily Taco cantina where they are still serving their GF fish fry)

 Espresso Love Coffee – Mukwonago – coffee/cafe food